 - 1 Tablespoon oil

-- ½ small onion, washed and diced
+- ½ small onion, scrubbed with clean vegetable brush under running water and diced

-- 1 cup low-sodium canned black beans, drained
+- 1 cup low-sodium canned black beans, drained (or any type of canned dried bean)

 - ¼ teaspoon seasoned salt